-In 2018 the Foundation submitted a winning bid, together with the organisation SolidarityNow, for the implementation of the EEA Grants “Active citizens fund” programme in Greece (funding period 2014-2021).
-This follows the successful implementation of a similar programme contracted to Bodossaki by the EEA Grants between 2014 and 2017.
+In 2018 the Foundation submitted a winning bid, in partnership with the SolidarityNow organisation, for the implementation of the EEA Grants “Active citizens fund” programme in Greece (funding period 2014-2021), which is a follow on to a similar programme contracted to Bodossaki Foundation by the EEA Grants between 2014 and 2017.

 The thematic areas of the Active citizens fund programme in Greece are the following:

-Winning this bid, which is crucial to the future empowerment of civil society in Greece, is the result of the Foundation’s experience in the management of such programmes, the impeccable implementation of the previous programme and the professional training and enthusiasm of our team.
+Winning this bid, which is crucial to the future empowerment of civil society in Greece, is the result of the Foundation’s experience in the management of such programmes, the exemplary implementation of the previous programme and the professional qualifications and enthusiasm of our team.

-The financial crisis in Greece has seriously affected the Foundation’s income and financial capacity, due to the unjust and heavy taxation on income and property.
-Nonetheless, we have proven to be a dynamic and flexible institution that can adapt to current circumstances by making the necessary internal changes to make our operations sustainable and effective.
+The financial crisis in Greece has seriously impacted the Foundation, which saw significant losses in income (by over 40%) and its financing capacity being reduced even further as a result of the unjust and heavy taxation on its income from properties.
+Nonetheless, we showed ourselves to be a dynamic and flexible organisation which can adapt to new circumstances, by making make the necessary internal changes to ensure that our operations are sustainable and effective.

-The Foundation has thus created new thematic programmes and actions to support current social needs and has broadened its scope by working with corporations, other foundations and private donors.
-Our experienced staff work with all these stakeholders to create integrated programmes that can be implemented in an efficient manner and have a significant social impact anywhere in the country.
+The Foundation has thus created new thematic programmes and actions to support current social needs and has broadened its scope of activity, working with corporations, other foundations and private donors.
+Our experienced staff work with all these stakeholders to create integrated programmes which can be efficiently implemented and have a significant social impact anywhere in the country.

-Among the most successful examples of such operations are the projects managed by the Bodossaki Foundation in Northern Greece, in cooperation with the Trans Adriatic Pipeline, in the context of the social and environmental investments of the organisation.
+Among the most successful examples of such operations are the projects managed by Bodossaki Foundation in Northern Greece, in cooperation with the Trans Adriatic Pipeline (TAP), in the context of the latter’s social and environmental investments.
 Our team has been working on the following:

-• A vocational training programme in gas technology, implemented by the Technological Institution of Eastern Macedonia and Thrace (TEI of Kavala), the total budget of which amounts to €330,000.
+- A vocational training programme in gas technology, implemented by the Technological Educational Institute of Eastern Macedonia and Thrace (TEI of Kavala), whose total budget amounts to €330,000.
 The implementation of the project started in September 2018 and the number of participants so far is 40 people.

-After the devastating fires in Attica last summer, with 100 people confirmed dead, the Foundation proceeded to a systematic needs assessment analysis and, as a result, designed a thematic programme targeting the victims of wildfires, particularly the most vulnerable among the local populations affected.
-The programme is financed by the Coca-Cola Foundation and provides financial assistance as well as psycho-social support to the victims.
+After the devastating fires of last summer in Eastern Attica, with 100 people confirmed dead, the Foundation performed a systematic needs assessment analysis, based on which it designed a relief programme targeting the victims of wildfires, particularly the most vulnerable among the local populations affected.
+The programme is financed by The Coca-Cola Foundation and provides financial assistance as well as psycho-social support to the victims.
 Our aim is to continue these activities in 2019 by seeking new funding.

 The Foundation has also designed a programme to boost innovative research and entrepreneurship, co-funded by the Latsis, Leventis and Onassis Foundations.
-Through this programme, successful candidates will be subsidised for the expenses that will cover the international safeguarding and patenting of their research projects or items.
-The importance of patents for researchers is great, as it enhances their competitiveness and increases their chances of attracting investment to proceed with product development.
+Under this programme, successful candidates (Greek researchers or research teams) will be subsidised for the expenses that will cover the international safeguarding and patenting of their research projects or prototypes.
+This is of major significance for researchers, as patents enhance their competitiveness and increase their chances of attracting investments for further product development for full-scale production.

-Under the pillar of supporting education, our staff designed a programme to fund high school physics laboratories.
-The first laboratory in Astypalaia has already been equipped, and 17 other laboratories will soon be equipped in the prefectures of Rodopi, Thesprotia, Preveza and Kefallonia with the support of private donors.
+Our staff also designed a programme for creating and outfitting laboratories for high school classes in natural sciences.
+The programme was launched with support from private donors and companies and the first such laboratory in Astypalaia has already been supplied with the necessary equipment, while 17 more laboratories will soon be outfitted in the Prefectures of Rodopi, Thesprotia, Preveza and Kefallonia with the support of private donors.

-Through our cooperation with Allianz and the Hellenic Insurance Companies Association, we managed to equip three Children’s Trauma Centers in Rhodes, Samos and Samothraki and to secure an ambulance for the Municipality of Mandra.
+Through our cooperation with Allianz and the Hellenic Association of Insurance Companies, we managed to outfit three Children’s Trauma Care Centres in Rhodes, Samos and Samothraki and to secure an ambulance for the Municipality of Mandra.

-Social Dyamo is an initiative of the Bodossaki Foundation for the empowerment of civil society in Greece and has been implemented since February 2017 in cooperation with the City of Athens.
+Social Dynamo, a special initiative of Bodossaki Foundation for civil society capacity building in Greece, has been in operation since February 2017 in collaboration with the City of Athens.
 Social Dynamo supports the organisational capacity of NGOs with continuous training, learning, mentoring and networking opportunities.

-Since February 2018, Social Dynamo is hosted in Serafeio Sorts and Innovation Centre of the City of Athens, the city’s new hub for innovation and culture.
-Other municipal groups and institutions are also hosted in Serafeio, creating a great momentum for civil society, youth entrepreneurship and innovation.
+Since February 2018, Social Dynamo is hosted at the Serafio City of Athens Sports, Cultural and Innovation Complex, the city’s new hub for innovation and culture.
+Other civil society groups and organisations are also hosted at Serafio, creating great momentum for civil society, youth entrepreneurship and innovation.

-By the end of 2018, Social Dynamo has offered training to 363 different organisations and teams through 1809 participations.
-The hub’s educational activities are considered to be of high quality, while its mentoring service is unique in Greece and is the motivation for many groups to participate in the programme.
+By the end of 2018, Social Dynamo had offered training to 363 different organisations and teams accounting for 1,809 participations in total.
+The hub’s educational activities are considered to be of top quality, while its mentoring service is unique in Greece and is the motivation for many groups to participate in the programme.

 It is worth noting that since 2017 Social Dynamo:

-• has acquired expertise on capacity building in other Fund Operators of the EEA Grants (Latvia, Malta);
+- has transferred know-how on capacity building to other Fund Operators of the EEA Grants abroad (in Latvia and Malta);

-• was presented as a case study of best practice in an international survey by NPC (New Philanthropy Capital) and Lloyds Foundation on Capacity Building,
+- was presented as a “best practice case study” in an international survey on capacity building, carried out by NPC (New Philanthropy Capital) and Lloyds Foundation;

-• has created opportunities to provide training for Greek NGO staff by technical experts from the United Kingdom, the Netherlands and the United States.
+- has created opportunities for the provision of training to the staff of Greek NGOs by technical experts from the UL, the Netherlands and the United States.

-Given that Social Dynamo is now in the process of maturing, it is expected to extend its services to other cities outside Athens.
+Given that Social Dynamo is now in the process of maturing, the expansion of its services to other cities outside Athens is being examined.